ITOCHU Corporation

 -

-[Externally verified] The company specifies human rights due diligence process in place and mentions conducting training and workshops on Human Rights Issues.
-Evidence for the taining only is externally verified by KPMG.
+[Externally verified] The company reports it has a human rights due diligence process in place to identify and mitigate negative impacts on human rights.
+It has also conducted training and workshops to raise awareness on human rights issues.
+In 2023, 1402 people participated in the human rights training program.
+Evidence is externally verified by KPMG.

 -